ingnasc/ingnasc/README.md

 ### About me:

-⠀⠀:book: Studies directed to Full-Stack Development
+⠀⠀📚: Studies directed to Full-Stack Development

 ⠀⠀🔭 I'm currently learning Javascript, HTML5 and CSS